maarila/four-heaps/documentation/UserGuide.md

 or alternatively:

-6. Install Gradle plugin to Netbeans or make sure it is already properly installed (alternatively, make sure your preferred IDE supports Gradle projects).
+6. Install Gradle plugin for Netbeans or make sure it is already properly installed (alternatively, make sure your preferred IDE supports Gradle projects).
 See Netbeans: Tools -> Plugins.
 Plugin name is Gradle Support.

 7. Open the project in Netbeans (or your preferred IDE).